Around the Forest Gardens.

 Produce

-In this gallery there are photo's of some of the harvest from this year and a chair that was made from the willow grown on the land.
+In this gallery there are photo's of some of the harvest from this year and a chair that I made from the willow grown on the land.

-In this gallery there are photo's of some of the harvest from this year and a chair that was made from the willow grown on the land.
+In this gallery there are photo's of some of the harvest from this year and a chair that I made from the willow grown on the land.

 Work Day

-In early Spring we had a work day, with friends, to clear an overgrown area in the new Forest Garden of brambles.
+In early Spring 2009 we had a work day with some of our friends.The plan was to clear brambles from an overgrown area in the new Forest Garden.
 We cleared the swale and the quince avenue,enjoyed the time with our friends and felt pleased to see the newly freed up avenue.
 A very satisfying day!

-In early Spring we had a work day, with friends, to clear an overgrown area in the new Forest Garden of brambles.
+In early Spring 2009 we had a work day with some of our friends.The plan was to clear brambles from an overgrown area in the new Forest Garden.
 We cleared the swale and the quince avenue,enjoyed the time with our friends and felt pleased to see the newly freed up avenue.
 A very satisfying day!

-There are wonderful rocks with ivy coverings and a picture of a watermine, which is a natural spring flowing out between two rocks and usually held in a pool in front of it.
+There are wonderful rocks with ivy coverings and a picture of a watermine ( a natural spring flowing out between two rocks and often with a wall built to form a pool in front of it )

-We built a barbeque, for roasting our veggies on ,from an old washing machine drum and stood it on bricks to get the right height.
-It works brilliantly and we enjoy eating outside amongst the trees with family and friends.
+We built a barbeque using an old washing machine drum.
+This great idea came from Geoff who lives in Sutton Benger.
+It stands on bricks to bring it to the right height and works brilliantly.
+We enjoy eating outside amongst the trees with family and friends.

 There is also a picture of a locally built hut, made from cana, and in daily use.

-There are wonderful rocks with ivy coverings and a picture of a watermine, which is a natural spring flowing out between two rocks and usually held in a pool in front of it.
+There are wonderful rocks with ivy coverings and a picture of a watermine ( a natural spring flowing out between two rocks and often with a wall built to form a pool in front of it )

-We built a barbeque, for roasting our veggies on ,from an old washing machine drum and stood it on bricks to get the right height.
-It works brilliantly and we enjoy eating outside amongst the trees with family and friends.
+We built a barbeque using an old washing machine drum.
+This great idea came from Geoff who lives in Sutton Benger.
+It stands on bricks to bring it to the right height and works brilliantly.
+We enjoy eating outside amongst the trees with family and friends.

 There is also a picture of a locally built hut, made from cana, and in daily use.